dipankardas011/Operating-System/README.md

 # Building the Custom Operating System

+Hobby & learn by doing

-All the reference are from the GNI UNIX and Linux and its a abstract layer just to learn about the kernel and OS design
+Took help from the GNI UNIX and Linux and its a abstract layer just to learn about the kernel and OS design

 ## Components